harisankar-krishna-swamy/django_cacheable_model/README.md

 a) Add a sample project
 b) Add tests
 c) Cleanup code from AIModelStore
 d) Document use of select_related and prefetch_related
+e) Check with newer version of Django (was built when Django was at 1.10)

 # 5. License